wesleyscholl/github-jira-pr-script/README.md

 **With this simple batch automation, you can handle multiple minor pull requests at a greater capacity than ever before.
 This means greater workflow precision and less time spent in manual processes.

 Traditionally, more requests equal more time to initiate the process for review and merging.
 With this script, we’ve drastically reduced this aspect of production time with this script — and now you can implement those same changes for your own system.

-I hope this article has been helpful for you!

-Remember to share this blog post with those who may benefit — and your comments are always welcome!